Sole trader tax in NZ: GST, deductions and due dates

 When is provisional tax due?

-- Ratio option: Six instalments by 28 June, 28 August, 28 October, 15 January, 28 February, and 7 May.
+- Ratio option: Six instalments due 28 June, 28 August, 28 October, 15 January, 28 February, and 7 May

-*When a tax payment due date falls on a weekend or public holiday, it's shifted to the next working day.
+When a due date falls on a weekend or public holiday, payment shifts to the next working day.
+You can learn more about GST on the IR website.

 Sole trader vs company tax differences